zorbash/zorbash.github.com/content/post/phoenix-websockets-under-a-microscope.md

 ### The Number Generator Application

-Leveraging the excellent scaffolding tasks of Phoenix, we can quickly build a sample application, to start the exploration.
+We'll quickly build a sample application to start the exploration, leveraging the excellent scaffolding tasks of Phoenix, to start the exploration.

-The sample application assigns a random Integer to each connected client and streams numbers down the socket on a preconfigured interval.
+The sample application assigns a random Integer to each connected client and streams numbers down the socket on a pre-configured interval.

 ```shell
 mix archive.install https://github.com/phoenixframework/archives/raw/master/phoenix_new.ez
 mix phoenix.new numbers --no-brunch --no-ecto
 ```

-The `--no-brunch` option is employed to skip generating [Brunch][brunch] related scaffolding, as none of the examples below require JavaScript and `--no-ecto` to skip database related configuration and modules.
+With the `--no-brunch` option, we skip generating [Brunch][brunch] related scaffolding, as none of the examples below require JavaScript and `--no-ecto` to skip database related configuration and modules.